 The only thing I love more than teaching is learning.
 Every few months, I try to learn a new skill in my spare time - everything from book-making to driving a stick shift.
 I love art and design, science and technology.

-University of Pennsylvania - BA, Architecture & Urban Studies
+Undergraduate Degree: University of Pennsylvania - Bachelor in Arts, Architecture & Urban Studies

 SAT Composite: 1460